Ki Fitzgerald

-Ki Fitzgerald (born Ki McPhail), also known as Azteck, is an English DJ, musician, singer, songwriter and record producer.
-He has written/produced and vocalist on several top 10 singles and albums and was a founding member of the English pop rock band Busted from 2000 to 2001.
-KiFi is also the feature vocalist on Don Diablo's single "The Same Way", Hardwell/Wildstylez's single "Shine a Light" and Armin van Buuren's "Turn It Up".
+Ki Fitzgerald (born Kiley McPhail), also known professionally as Azteck, is an English DJ, musician, songwriter and record producer.
+He has written/produced several top 10 singles and albums and was a founding member of the English pop rock band Busted from 2000 to 2001.

 Early life

-Fitzgerald was born in Rotterdam, Netherlands to British parents, but moved at six years old and grew up in Kent, England.
-His father is the singer Scott Fitzgerald, who had an international hit with "If I Had Words" and also represented the United Kingdom at the 1988 Eurovision Song Contest.
+Fitzgerald was born in Rotterdam, Netherlands to British parents but moved at six years old and grew up in Kent, England.
+His father is the singer Scott Fitzgerald, who had an international hit with "If I Had Words" and also represented the United Kingdom at the Eurovision Song Contest 1988.
 In 2000, Ki Fitzgerald was an original member of pop punk band Busted.
+In 2008 Fitzgerald made an unsuccessful claim for copyright on the Busted songs "Year 3000", What I Go to School For" and "Sleeping with the Light On", which he had signed his rights away to in 2003.

 Career

-Fitzgerald later formed the band Eyes Wide Open and signed a publishing deal with Music Copyright Solutions.
+In 2007, Fitzgerald formed the band Eyes Wide Open and signed a publishing deal with Music Copyright Solutions.
 The band toured the UK after making their debut at the GWR Fiesta to an audience of 40,000 people.
-The band members consisted of: Ki (vocals and guitar), Tom Warner (lead guitar), TK (bass guitar) and Pat Garvery (drums) and Will Farquarson (Guitar) who went on to become a member of Band Bastille.
-The band made many appearances at festivals performing tracks "Bitter Sweet" and "By Your Side" receiving praise from BBC Radio Kent who said that Eyes Wide Open's "songs and production are really strong" and were considered to be "far more the real Ki...than his original Busted material".
-The band broke up whilst in the process of recording their debut album with producer Steve Lironi (Bon Jovi) and Grammy award-winning mixer Simon Gogerly.
+The band members consisted of: Fitzgerald (vocals and guitar), Tom Warner (lead guitar), TK (bass guitar) and Pat Garvery (drums) and Will Farquarson (Guitar) who went on to become a member of Band Bastille.
+The band made appearances at festivals.
+The band broke up whilst in the process of recording their debut album with producer Steve Lironi (Bon Jovi) and mixer Simon Gogerly.

-In 2015 he signed an artist deal with producer RedOne and his label 2101/capital records to develop his own album and to Join RedOne's writing group Team Red.
+In 2015 Fitzgerald signed an artist deal with producer RedOne and his label 2101/capital records to develop his own album and to Join RedOne's writing group Team Red.
 The first release with Dutch DJ duo Sunnery James & Ryan Marciano was the song Come Follow with vocals from KiFi.
 It was released through Spinnin' Records in February 2015.
 Fitzgerald has been featured Vocalist on many EDM songs, including the single "Shine a Light" by Hardwell and Wildstylez, "Steal the moon" by DubVision, "Best part of me" by Firebeatz and DubVision, the Headhunterz single "Into the Sunset" which was featured on Ellen DeGeneres, Dancing with the Stars and upcoming releases with Armin van Buuren, Dash Berlin and many more.
-KiFi has streamed well over 100 million streams just on Spotify with his feature vocals.